-Background: Most studies on associations between parity and mortality focus on women, and find a negative correlation or U-shaped pattern.
+Abstract Background: Most studies on associations between parity and mortality focus on women, and find a negative correlation or U-shaped pattern.
 If and why having children is associated with mortality among men is less clear.
-Our objective was to improve understanding of the association between men's parity and mortality, and to investigate mechanisms potentially underlying this association.
-Methods: Analysis of baseline data (1991) from a prospective cohort study (the GLOBE study) with almost 17 years mortality follow-up among 4965 men, aged 45 years.
-Cox proportional hazard hierarchical regression models were used to link parity to mortality and to explore the role of socio-economic position (SEP), health behaviours and partner status.
-Results: Fathers of two or three children [hazard rate ratio (HR) 0.85; 95% confidence interval (95% CI) 0.74--0.99] and especially fathers of four or more children (HR 0.81; 95% CI 0.69--0.95) had lower mortality risks compared with childless men.
-However, this association attenuated to non-significance after adding SEP, health behaviours and partner status to the model.
-Conclusions: Our findings suggest that childless men have higher mortality risks in comparison with men who have fathered two or more children.
+Our objective was to improve understanding of the association between men’s parity and mortality, and to investigate mechanisms potentially underlying this association.
+Methods: Analysis of baseline data (1991) from a prospective cohort study (the GLOBE study) with almost 17 year mortality follow-up among 4.965 men, aged 45 and over.
+Cox proportional hazard hierarchical regression models were used to link parity to mortality and to explore the role of SEP, health behaviors, and partner status.
+Results: Fathers of 2 or 3 children (HR 0.85; 95 % CI 0.74-0.99) and especially fathers of 4 or more children (HR 0.81; 95 % CI 0.69-0.95) had lower mortality risks compared to childless men.
+However, this association attenuated to non-significance after adding SEP, health behaviors, and partner status to the model.
+Conclusions: Our findings suggest that childless men have higher mortality risks in comparison to men who have fathered two or more children.

 - mortality risks

 - partner status